Martina Demmel on fresh fish and storms on the Maldives.

-Martina Konrad is responsible for one of the most sensitive areas in the food trade: fresh fish.
+Martina Demmel is responsible for one of the most sensitive areas in the food trade: fresh fish.
 She talks about how she makes sure that only the freshest of fish lands on the counter every day.
 A conversation about trust, control and storms on the Maldives.

 Your job is to make sure that there is enough fresh fish here every day.
 What’s a regular day on the job for you?

 That’s hard to say, because there is never really a regular day on the job here.
 One of the constants is getting up early.
 My day starts at 7 a.m. at the latest.
 That’s when the fresh fish arrives, the customers come to the market and I get the first call from suppliers that have a load of fresh sole coming in from the French Coast, for example.
 Now in case any complications come up and I am forced to buy a supplemental load in Bremerhaven, everything has to be in place by 12.00 p.m.– that’s the deadline for orders there.

 Our work is influenced by any number of factors that can change from day to day.
 Prices and supply change with the weather and the conditions at sea.
 If there’s a storm on the Maldives, that has major impact on the market – the tuna fish tend to not show up on time or at all.
 It’s hard to forecast those kinds of things.